Spanier--Whitehead duality in the K(2)-local category at p=2: Spanier--Whitehead dual of tmf : first steps

-We will emulate Strickland's analysis (\cite[Prop.
-16]{StricklandGrossHopkins}) in the case of the group $\GG_2^1 < \mathbb{G}_2.$ One of the key facts used there was that $\GG_2$ contains an open Poincare duality subgroup of dimension 4.
-A profinite $p$-group $G$ is called a Poincare duality group of dimension $k$ if $G$ has cohomological dimension $k$ and
+We will emulate Strickland's analysis for the group $\GG_2^1 \subset \mathbb{G}_2$ instead of $\GG_2$.
+One of the key facts we need is that $\GG_2$ contains an open Poincar\'e duality subgroup of dimension 4.
+A profinite $p$-group $G$ is called a Poincar\'e duality group of dimension $k$ if $G$ has cohomological dimension $k$ and

-The group $\Gto$ is not a Poincare duality group but its cohomology still has the property that we will require. \begin{lemma} We have
+where the action used to define group cohomology is the natural left action of $G$ on the topological ring $\ZZ_p\llbracket G\rrbracket$.
+A group $H$ is called a \emph{virtual} Poincar\'e duality group if it possesses a finite-index subgroup $G$ which is a Poincar\'e duality group.
+The groups $\GG_2$ and $\Gto$ are not Poincar\'e duality groups, but they are virtual Poincar\'e duality groups. \begin{lemma} We have

-\end{lemma} \begin{proof} The group $\GG_2$ contains an open Poincare duality subgroup $K$ of dimension 4 and $\GG_2^1$ contains an open Poincare duality subgroup $K^1=K\cap \Gto$ of dimension 3.
+\end{lemma} \begin{proof} The group $\GG_2$ contains an open Poincar\'e duality subgroup $K$ of dimension 4 and $\GG_2^1$ contains an open Poincar\'e duality subgroup $K^1=K\cap \Gto$ of dimension 3.
 For details on generators of $K$ and $K^1$ and their properties, see \cite[Section 2]{BE}.
 Open subgroups of a profinite group are precisely those closed subgroups which have finite index.
 In fact, $K^1$ fits into a short exact sequence

 Then we have an isomorphism supplied by the Shapiro's lemma

 \end{proof}